Aradhana2602/Kitaab/LEARN.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License]

-## Contact

-If you have any questions or feedback, feel free to contact us at [amine.allafi@gmail.com](mailto:amine.allafi@gmail.com)